Holland Cotter, New York Times

 Days in July at Aljira and more.

 “The centerpiece is the video component of the installation “5 Days in July” by Chuck Schultz and Esther Podemski.
-A short, skillfully edited montage of television news reel and archival films, it is a startling distillation of the event of the that summer, with images of the world right outside Aljira’s doors going up in flames, people running in panic from sniper fire, and government leaders casting blame every which way.
+A short, skillfully edited montage of television news reel and archival films, it is a startling distillation of the event of that summer, with images of the world right outside Aljira’s doors going up in flames, people running in panic from sniper fire, and government leaders casting blame every which way.
 You come away feeling that no terrorists could have done anything worse to the American city than what America itself did.”

-Essay by Bonnie Yougelson:
+Essay by Bonnie Yochelson:

 5 Days in July: A Video Installation